emincanozcan/laravel-tracker/README.md

 # Laravel Tracker

-Laravel Tracker package provides an interface to track various activities in Laravel projects.
+The Laravel Tracker package provides an interface to track various activities within Laravel projects.

 - It tracks events on models you want,
 - It also provides some methods to you if you want to track some activities